-This recipe is from an article in Food Network Magazine called “Let’s Roll”.
+This recipe is from an article in Food Network Magazine called "Let's Roll".
 Along with the Gingerbread Cake Roll recipe, it features a few other recipes plus some photos and tips on assembly.
-I plan on trying the other recipes, but for now I can say the Gingerbread Cake Roll is great!
+I plan on trying the other recipes, but for now I can say this one is great!

 Another great thing about the Gingerbread Cake Roll is how well it freezes.
 At 11 inches, this a long cake roll, so I cut it in half and served one half immediately and froze the other.
 The half that was frozen was just as good if not better.
 It's definitely easier to slice and plate when frozen.

 - 4 large eggs separated, at room temperature

 - 1 teaspoon ground ginger

 - ¼ teaspoon ground cloves

 - 2 tablespoons unsalted butter melted and cooled

 - ¾ cup molasses